 Path monitoring takes place for a period of time at certain, configured intervals.

 When the path monitoring timer expires, if the path monitoring has revealed that the path is still needed, the Bluetooth Mesh Directed Forwarding initialization procedure is performed so that the path is refreshed in line with the present condition of the network.
 If it is not, the path will be deleted when the path lifetime timer expires.

 Path monitoring identifies and deletes paths that are no longer needed.

-The directed forwarding echo procedure is another timer-driven procedure.
+The Bluetooth Mesh Directed Forwarding echo procedure is another timer-driven procedure.
 The path echo timer is set up at the path origin node when a path has been established.
 When this timer expires, the path origin sends a PATH_ECHO_REQUEST message to the destination address of the path.
 The PATH_ECHO_REQUEST is relayed to the path target nodes.
 On receiving a PATH_ECHO_REQUEST at a target node, a PATH_ECHO_REPLY is sent back to the path origin.
 Receiving this message at the path origin within a configured time limit validates the path.
 Failure to receive an echo reply at the path origin invalidates it and causes the path to be deleted from the path origin’s forwarding table.

 Self-Organization and Optimization

 The monitoring and maintenance procedures ensure that broken paths are identified and re-established automatically.
 This is an example of self-organizing behavior in a Bluetooth® Mesh network.